opitz/docker_multihost/README.md

  * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
  * deploy_vhost - this command allows to ad a new VHOST to the multihost server

- It will be called by the 'build_all.sh' script but can be evoked alone in case you need to update the commands.
+ It will be called by the 'build_all.sh' script but can be evoked separately in case you need to update the commands.

 run_multihost
 -------------